 Thingvellir National Park is the meeting place of the two tectonic plates on which America and Europe rest.
 This rift is clearly visible in the huge fissures that scar the landscape surrounding the lake and lava fields.
 Continue on to Geysir, the world famous spouting hot spring, which gave all others its name, then Gullfoss waterfall, the Golden Falls, thundering down 32 meters into the Hvítá River Gorge.

 Discover the beauty of Iceland's south shore, catching views of the infamous Eyjafjallajökull volcano.
 Visit the picturesque Seljalandsfoss waterfall and follow our CEO along a hidden path to the secret waterfall of Gljúfrabúi.
-Stop along the way to visit the Skogarsafn Museum, and the famous Skogafoss waterfall Also explore the black sand beach at Reynisfjara and surrounding coast in search of birds and wildlife.
+Stop along the way to visit the Skogarsafn Museum, and the famous Skogafoss waterfall.
+We'll also explore the black sand beach at Reynisfjara and the surrounding coast in search of birds and wildlife.

 Depending on the season and nesting habits of birdlife, we may also visit Dyrhólaey Cape.
 As well, it is possible to see puffins at Reynisfjara beach, Dyrhólaey Cape or near Vík in the summer months (15 May - 15 August).

-Continue exploring the south shore, past sandy plains and moss-covered lava fields, stopping along the way at various historical and geological sites.
-Visit Crystal beach and Jökulsárlón glacier lagoon, to view icebergs which get carried out to sea, often washing back ashore on the black sand beach.
+Continue exploring the south shore's sandy plains and moss-covered lava fields, stopping along the way at various historical and geological sites.
+Visit Crystal beach and Jökulsárlón glacier lagoon to view icebergs which get carried out to sea, often washing back ashore on the black sand beach.
 Later, visit the Thorbergur Cultural Heritage Museum and enjoy a traditional dinner.
 Opt for a boat ride on the lagoon (May-October).

 We make various stops today along the South shore including; The Church Floor underground basalt columns, Dverghamrar "Dwarf Rocks" basalt columns, Eldhraun "Fire Lava" lava field (created in one of the greatest eruptions in recorded history in 1783-1784, affecting not only Icelanders but Europeans as well), Fjaðrárgljúfur canyon, Skeiðarábrú twisted bridge (the remains of the bridge destroyed in a massive flood, caused by an sub-glacier eruption, that brought huge icebergs - some as big as a house).